noi-techpark/it.bz.opendatahub.databrowser/doc/developers/vue-components.md

 The Data Browser App provides different views to present the [Open Data Hub](https://opendatahub.com/) datasets, e.g.

 - The table view shows a list of dataset entries
-- The detail view shows the details for a dataset
+- The detail view shows the details for a single data entry
+- The edit view allows authorized users to modify attributes of a record
 - The raw view shows the raw data for a dataset
-- ...
+- The quick shows a concise overview of a record with a nice UI

 Each view is build out of dynamically created components, that render parts of datasets.
 There is e.g. a component that knows how to render string data, another one knows how to render GPS data.
 The render configurations are defined in the [config](../../databrowser/src/config) folder.